xvedra/OpenDsc/README.md

 # OpenDSC 2.0.2

 *****************************************************************
+NOTE:

-CAUTION: Does not work with Skysafari 7 Plus (...2023)!!!!!!!!
+Bluetooth mode: Does not work with Skysafari 7 Plus/Pro (...2023), only Wifi mode works.

 (Something is wrong in this version.
 Perhaps now is working...)

-Works fine with Skysafari 5 Plus
+Works fine (Bluetooth and Wifi) with Skysafari 5 Plus/Pro.

+It is very likely to work with Skysafari 6 Plus/Pro

 *****************************************************************